vmcggh18/band-project/README.md

 Two columns of one third and two thirds cater for an image and booking form, respectively in the mid section of the
 contact page.
 The footer holds the information form and social links bar in this same page.
 ## Testing ##
 Testing was done by repeatedly running the code and editing until the desired outcome was achieved.
+The code was tested with chrome, firefox and microsoft edge browsers and is responsive for all 3 browsers.
 Google Developer Tools was used extensively to check layout, experiment with colours, add classes and establish padding and margin dimensions.
 By viewing the elements panel of DevTools individual css elements could be changed one element at a time.
 Styles were